Photos of wildlife we shot during our trips

 On our trips, we met unique animals.
 For example, the cassowary, a flightless bird in Cape Tribulation and white wallabies at Bruny Island.
 Also, we found a beautiful white swan in our Hanoi bedroom and a huge dragon at Shelly Beach golf course.
 We were lucky to take great photos of them.

-A Harbour Seal welcomed us at Victoria’s Fisherman Wharf on Vancouver Island.
+Harbour seals are common at Victoria’s Fisherman’s Wharf on Vancouver Island.
+This one welcomed us.

 A Cormorant hunting expedition at Lake Tuggerah, NSW, Australia

-During our trip to Western Australia, we went on a whale shark snorkelling tour from Coral Bay.
-Unfortunately, we found no; it was too late in the season.
-However, thankfully, we saw some humpbacks on the way back.
+During our trip to Western Australia, we joined a whale shark snorkelling tour from Coral Bay.
+Unfortunately, we didn’t spot any—it was too late in the season.
+Thankfully, though, we were lucky enough to see some humpback whales on the way back.

-While in Kakadu National Park, NT, Australia, we did a Guluyambi Cultural Cruise along the East Alligator River.
-It was a wonderful cruise.
-Then, on the riverbank, we saw this big crocodile.
+While visiting Kakadu National Park, NT, Australia, we took the Guluyambi Cultural Cruise along the East Alligator River.
+We were lucky to spot this big crocodile on the riverbank.

 While playing golf on the South Coast of NSW, Australia, we had plenty of fans following us.